Hubs-Foundation/hubs-docs/docs/dev-github-workflows.md

 ---
 id: github-workflows
 title: GitHub Workflows
-description: Continuous Integration rebuilds the containers used in the deployment of Hubs
+description: Explanations of workflows for Hubs deployments including instructions for use.
 ---

 ## Custom Docker Build Push